PsyChiLin/PsyChiLin.github.io/_pages/professional.md

 Selected Extracurricular
 =====
+- 2018 Volunteer Assistant, The 17th International Conference on the Processing of East Asian Languages and the 9th Conference on Language, Discourse, and Cognition (ICPEAL 17 – CLDC 9)
 - 2016 Valedictorian, Department of Psychology, NCKU
 - 2015 Representatives of Students in School, Department of Psychology, NCKU
 - 2015 Chief Counselor, Psychology Summer Camp, NCKU